remind101/policies/terms-of-service.md

 ## Consent to receive emergency messages

 As part of the Services you may receive communications through the Services in the event of an emergency, through SMS (text messages), emails, push notifications, or phone call.
 An emergency meriting a message shall be determined solely by your teacher, organizer, school or district or any official designated by a school or district, or a government agency.
 BY SIGNING UP FOR THE SERVICES, YOU AGREE TO RECEIVE EMERGENCY COMMUNICATIONS FROM REMIND WHENEVER IT IS DETERMINED THAT CIRCUMSTANCES MERIT THOSE COMMUNICATIONS.
-IF YOU ARE A TEACHER, ORGANIZER, PREMIUM ORGANIZER, VERIFIED ADMINISTRATOR, SCHOOL OR DISTRICT OFFICIAL YOU REPRESENT AND WARRANT THAT EACH PERSON YOU INVITE AND/OR ADD HAS CONSENTED TO RECEIVE COMMUNICATIONS FROM YOU AND REMIND.
+IF YOU ARE A TEACHER, ORGANIZER, VERIFIED ADMINISTRATOR, SCHOOL OR DISTRICT OFFICIAL YOU REPRESENT AND WARRANT THAT EACH PERSON YOU INVITE AND/OR ADD HAS CONSENTED TO RECEIVE COMMUNICATIONS FROM YOU AND REMIND.
 If you connect to or use any third party services in conjunction with Remind, you acknowledge and consent to receive notifications and messages from those third party services.
 Because Remind does not control whether to send or not send an emergency notification, Remind is never responsible for your receipt of, or failure to receive an emergency message.
 Often when an emergency is suspected the individuals empowered to determine whether to send an emergency message through Remind may have incorrect or only partial information.
 Remind is not responsible for messages sent erroneously or for the content of any message sent as an emergency message, even when the content of that message contains information that is incomplete, confusing, or erroneous.
 YOU ALONE CAN DETERMINE WHAT, IF ANY, ACTIONS TO TAKE IN THE EVENT OF AN EMERGENCY OR IN RESPONSE TO AN EMERGENCY MESSAGE YOU RECEIVE THROUGH REMIND.
 YOU AGREE TO INDEMNIFY AND HOLD REMIND HARMLESS FOR AND AGAINST ANY AND ALL CLAIMS, LIABILITIES, DAMAGES (ACTUAL AND CONSEQUENTIAL), LOSSES AND EXPENSES (INCLUDING ATTORNEYS' FEES) ARISING FROM OR IN ANY WAY RELATED TO YOUR RECEIPT OF EMERGENCY MESSAGES OR YOUR FAILURE TO RECEIVE AN EMERGENCY MESSAGE.While we strongly encourage you not to, you may opt out of receiving emergency messages as SMS text messages or emails, but not phone calls.
 To permanently cease receiving SMS text messages, please text @STOPALL:

-*   in reply to any SMS message from that class or group,
+- in reply to any SMS message from that class or group,
-*   to a Remind long-code (a phone number issued by Remind), or
+- to a Remind long-code (a phone number issued by Remind), or
-*   in the US, to the Remind short code 81010.
+- in the US, to the Remind short code 81010.

 For more information see this [link](https://www.remind.com/support/text).

 If the authorized administrator at your school or district is sharing information from the School Information System with Remind, you will receive emergency messages as phone calls to the phone number you have on record with your school or district.
 You will receive these phone calls even if you opt out of receiving SMS text messages on Remind.
 You can opt out of receiving these phone calls only by having the authorized administrator at your school or district remove your contact information from their School Information System.

 #### What this is saying

 We are letting you know that in the event of an emergency, determined by those individuals in your school, school district, community or a government official and not Remind, you may receive emergency messages from us in addition to other Remind users.
 While Remind provides schools and districts with the ability to send emergency messages through Remind, Remind is neither responsible for your receipt of or failure to receive a message, nor your actions, failure to act or the actions or inactions of others in response to any emergency message.
 We do not want you to opt out of these messages as your schools or district may wish for you to receive an emergency message.
 However, we provided instructions on how to easily unsubscribe and stop receiving SMS text messages and emails.
 To stop receiving phone calls, you need to talk to your school or district.

 ---